 15. Pal Around the Adventuredome at Circus Circus

-Circus Circus Las Vegas
+Adventuredome at Circus Circus

 16. Get a Thrill on the X-Scream Coaster at the STRAT

-The STRAT has numerous thrill rides, including the X-Scream coaster more than 800 feet above the ground, which plummets riders off the side of the structure to hang over the Strip, as you can see in the image above.
-We’ll leave this one to the thrill seekers 😉.
+The STRAT has numerous thrill rides, including the X-Scream coaster, more than 800 feet above the ground, which plummets riders off the side of the structure to hang over the Strip, as you can see in the image above.
+We’ll leave this one to the thrill seekers! 😉

 Shopping